wangguansong/butters-hugo-wowchemy/content/zh/authors/butters/_index.md

 - icon: weixin
   icon_pack: fab
   link: //public.guansong.wang/images/WeChatQR.png
+# Link to a PDF of your resume/CV.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
 - icon: cv
   icon_pack: ai
   link: "resume/resume_zh_latest.html"

-# Link to a PDF of your resume/CV.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""